-2.1.6.1.
+- 2.2.2.1.
 Up to 12 months before the model release date, the manufacturer has exclusive rights to sponsor the testing of that vehicle.
-Once the formal agreement to sponsor the vehicle is made, it cannot be cancelled and the manufacturer is obliged to inform Euro NCAP of any changes in the model release date.
+Once the formal agreement to sponsor the vehicle is made, it cannot be cancelled and the manufacturer is obliged to inform Euro NCAP of any changes in the model release date. - 2.2.2.2.

-2.1.6.2.
 After 12 months prior to the model release date, the manufacturer loses the exclusive right to sponsor the vehicle.
-A manufacturer may take over the sponsorship commitment from the Member or third party, provided they agree to comply with the following requirements:

-- The choice of drive (LHD or RHD) and the choice of test laboratory are not changed. - The publication date of the Euro NCAP result is not later than [3] months after customers first receive their cars; - If the rating is delayed beyond the [3] month deadline, the car being sold becomes eligible for testing.
+A manufacturer may take over the sponsorship commitment from the Member or third party, provided they agree to comply with the following requirements: - The choice of drive (LHD or RHD) and the choice of test laboratory are not changed. - The publication date of the Euro NCAP result is not later than 3 months after customers first receive their cars; - If the rating is delayed beyond the 3 month deadline, the car being sold becomes eligible for testing.
 If a member wishes to assume or resume sponsorship, the car on sale to the public will be tested. - The manufacturer may continue with sponsorship of the model if different results are expected from later cars.
-However, publication of the rating will not be sooner than publication of the member-sponsored tests on earlier cars. - If the member-sponsored tests on earlier cars cannot be completed against the current assessment year, the car will be assessed against the protocols of the following year.

-2.1.6.3.
-In the case where the manufacturer has taken over sponsorship, the Member may nominate an alternative vehicle model.

-2.1.7.
-Where a manufacturer wishes to sponsor the testing of any other vehicle model already nominated by a Member or third party, the following conditions apply:

-2.1.7.1.
-The manufacturer may take over the sponsorship commitment from the Member, provided they agree to comply with the following requirements:

-- The publication date is not delayed by more than 3 months; - The choice of drive (LHD or RHD) and the choice of test laboratory are not changed. - If publication is delayed by more than 3 months, the car being sold becomes eligible for testing.
-See section 2.2.2.2.
+However, publication of the rating will not be sooner than publication of the member-sponsored tests on earlier cars. - 2.2.2.3.
+If the member-sponsored tests on earlier cars cannot be completed against the current assessment year, the car will be assessed against the protocols of the following year.
+In the case where the manufacturer has taken over sponsorship, the Member may nominate an alternative vehicle model. - 2.2.3.
+Where a manufacturer wishes to sponsor the testing of any other vehicle model already nominated by a Member or third party, the following conditions apply: - 2.2.3.1.
+The manufacturer may take over the sponsorship commitment from the Member, provided they agree to comply with the following requirements: - The publication date is not delayed by more than 3 months; - The choice of drive (LHD or RHD) and the choice of test laboratory are not changed. - If publication is delayed by more than 3 months, the car being sold becomes eligible for testing.
+See section 2.3.2. - 2.2.3.2.

-2.1.7.2.
 A manufacturer may advise Euro NCAP that a vehicle model which has been chosen for sponsorship by a Member is soon to be replaced by a newer version.
-If so, the manufacturer may request that the updated model be tested.

-• If this is expected to delay publication by more than 3 months, the request will only be accepted if the manufacturer agrees to take over sponsorship of the vehicle.
-The choice of drive (LHD or RHD) must not be affected;

-- Publication of the results for the updated vehicle model cannot be delayed beyond 3 months after customers first deliveries of the newer version to customers; - Euro NCAP reserves the right to test the original vehicle model if the above conditions are not met (see 2.2.2.2).

-2.2.
-Manufacturer Sponsored Models

-2.2.1.
-Where a third party wishes to sponsor the testing of any vehicle model already nominated by a manufacturer, the manufacturer will have the first right.

-2.2.2.
-Where the manufacturer has nominated a new vehicle which is not yet made available to consumers at the time of nomination, the following needs to be taken into account:

-• The publication date of the Euro NCAP result must not be later than [3] months after customers first receive their cars;
+If so, the manufacturer may request that the updated model be tested. - If this is expected to delay publication by more than 3 months, the request will only be accepted if the manufacturer agrees to take over sponsorship of the vehicle.
+The choice of drive (LHD or RHD) must not be affected; - Publication of the results for the updated vehicle model cannot be delayed beyond 3 months after customers first deliveries of the newer version to customers; - Euro NCAP reserves the right to test the original vehicle model if the above conditions are not met (see 2.3.2). - 2.3.
+Manufacturer Sponsored Models - 2.3.1.
+Where a third party wishes to sponsor the testing of any vehicle model already nominated by a manufacturer, the manufacturer will have the first right. - 2.3.2.
+Where the manufacturer has nominated a new vehicle or an updated vehicle which is not yet made available to consumers at the time of nomination, the following needs to be taken into account: - The publication date of the Euro NCAP result must not be later than 3 months after customers first receive their cars;